apache/fury-site/docs/guide/rust/custom-serializers.md

 For variable-size bodies, validate readable bytes and graph-memory limits before allocating from an encoded length.

-When a manual serializer is selected as a child of a variable-size carrier, the carrier must emit at least one aggregate byte per declared element or map entry after its count.
+When a custom serializer is selected as a child of a variable-size carrier, the carrier must emit at least one aggregate byte per declared element or map entry after its count.
 Fory rejects serialization when the carrier's complete header, metadata, framing, and child bodies are shorter than that count, so it